ArenRedd/arenredd.github.io/_posts/2025-06-02-filecloud-docker-self-host.md

 I double-checked everything.
 My volumes were mounted, my paths were blessed with `chmod 777`, and yet FileCloud whispered: "Try again, mortal."

-Turns out FileCloud wanted **a real path**, not a Docker volume abstraction.
+Turns out FileCloud wanted **a real path**, not a docker volume abstraction.
 The container needed to see `/mnt/shared/cloud-server` like a physical realm, not a volume spell.

 ### 🧙‍♂️ The Hackening: Binding Shared Storage